 Cleaning Methods That Protect Water-Repellent Coatings

-- Use soft brushes or sponges to gently remove dirt and debris.
+- Use a soft brush or sponge to remove dirt, dust, and salt buildup.

-- Apply mild, non-abrasive detergents; avoid bleach or harsh chemicals that degrade coatings.
+- Wash with mild, non-abrasive detergent and avoid bleach or harsh solvents.

-- Rinse with clean water and air dry fully before retracting blinds.
+- Rinse with clean water and allow the blind to dry fully before retracting it.

 Identifying and Treating Mold, Mildew, and Fabric Degradation